TokcDK/AIHelper/README.md

 - Installing mods and resources
 - Autodetect and fix conflicts in the list of mods
 - Automatic update of plugins
+- Auto-cleaning of the game folder from foreign files
 - Ability to switch to normal mode when all the files in the game folder and back if you need to change mods.

 #### Installation